Newborn Development (0–1 Month): What to Expect

 Explore Newborn Topics

-• Rooting reflex: When you stroke your baby's cheek or the corner of their mouth, they will turn toward the touch and open their mouth.
+• Rooting reflex: When you stroke your baby's cheek, they turn toward the touch and open their mouth.
 This helps them find the breast or bottle for feeding.

-• Sucking reflex: When something touches the roof of the baby's mouth, they will begin to suck.
-This reflex is essential for feeding and is present even before birth.
+• Sucking reflex: When something touches the roof of the baby's mouth, they begin to suck.
+This reflex is essential for feeding and is present before birth.

 • Moro (startle) reflex: A sudden noise, movement, or sensation of falling causes the baby to throw their arms and legs outward, then pull them back in.
 This reflex is strongest in the first month and typically fades by 3–4 months.

 • Grasp reflex: Place your finger in your newborn's palm and they will curl their fingers tightly around it.
-This palmar grasp reflex is involuntary and usually fades around 3–4 months as voluntary grasping develops.
+This palmar grasp reflex usually fades around 3–4 months as voluntary grasping develops.

 • Stepping reflex: If you hold your baby upright with their feet touching a flat surface, they may make stepping motions.
-This reflex disappears around 2 months and is not related to actual walking readiness.
+This reflex disappears around 2 months and is unrelated to walking readiness.

 The presence and strength of these reflexes are important indicators of healthy neurological development.
-Your pediatrician will assess them as part of routine newborn exams.
+Your pediatrician assesses them as part of routine newborn exams.
+If a reflex seems absent or asymmetrical, bring it up at your next visit.

-• Vision: Newborns can see, but their visual focus is limited to about 8–12 inches — just far enough to see your face during feeding.
-They are attracted to high-contrast patterns, edges, and especially human faces.
+• Vision: Newborns are drawn to high-contrast patterns (especially the edges of faces) and prefer to look at human faces over other objects.
 By the end of the first month, most babies can briefly follow a slow-moving object with their eyes.
 Color vision develops gradually over the first few months.

 • Smell and taste: Newborns have a strong sense of smell and can recognize the scent of their mother's breast milk within the first days of life.
-They show a preference for sweet tastes, which may be an evolutionary adaptation to encourage breastfeeding.
+They show a preference for sweet tastes, which may encourage breastfeeding.

-• The AAP recommends exclusive breastfeeding for approximately the first 6 months, with continued breastfeeding alongside solid foods for 2 years or beyond.
-However, fed is best — the most important thing is that your baby is eating enough and gaining weight.
+The AAP recommends exclusive breastfeeding for approximately the first 6 months, with continued breastfeeding alongside solid foods for 2 years or beyond.
+However, fed is the priority — the most important thing is that your baby is eating enough and gaining weight.
+If you have concerns about supply, latch, or intake, ask your pediatrician for a lactation referral at your first visit.

-Responding consistently to your baby's cries is not "spoiling" them.
-Research cited by the AAP consistently shows that responsive caregiving in the newborn period builds a secure attachment foundation.
-By the end of the first month, your baby may begin to show brief moments of alertness, locking eyes with you during feeding and turning toward your voice.
+Bonding in the newborn period happens through responsive caregiving — answering your baby's cries, skin-to-skin contact, eye contact during feedings, and talking and singing.
+Research cited by the AAP consistently shows that responding promptly to newborn cries builds secure attachment and does not "spoil" a baby.
+By the end of the first month, your baby may show brief moments of alertness, locking eyes with you during feeding and turning toward your voice.

 Is This Normal?
 Common Questions About Newborn Development